For this cheese cake I have used oat biscuits, however a digestive is just a good I just like the oatyness.

 - The tin needs to be at least 4-5cm deep.

-- Melt the butter and sugar over a very low heat while blitzing the biscuits into crumbs.
+- Melt the butter and chocolate over a very low heat while blitzing the biscuits into crumbs.

 - Add the biscuit crumbs to the melted butter and chocolate and mix together very well.